 This is a step that all professionals need to undertake.

-7. Legal things to consider for this and the future
+Collaborations: Legal things to consider

 If you want your work to become visible to the greater public, you will need to become a licensed MUA.
 This will depend on your State, Country, etc. That is the research you will need to undertake.

 Also, it is good to make a Makeup Artistry Contract to protect your interests as a makeup artist.
-This Contract should include your and your client’s personal info, timing and potential cancelation clauses.
+This Contract should include your and your client’s personal info, timing, and potential cancelation clauses.

 This is important not only because of the legality of your work but also because of the protection of your personal assets and skills.
 Like other artists need their work to be protected by a copyright policy.
 Your work and your creative project partners need to be recognized as unique.

-TEAMWork makes the DREAM work ;p
+TEAMWork makes the DREAM work

 Now when you are familiar with how collaborations work, you can get started on your journey of becoming a famous makeup artist!
 This is your roadmap to getting your work out there to be seen by thousands.
 Don’t wait to start collaborating with others.
 The sooner you start, the sooner you will arrive at the desired destination.